-They may use them to pay for mission trips, support the church and its’ renovations, support a charitable cause, or help students at private schools with tuition costs.
+They may use them to pay for mission trips, support the church, renovate the church, support a charitable cause, or help students at private schools with tuition costs.

 Whatever the case may be, religious fundraisers tend to be more successful when you are selling relevant religious products or services.